-The subject site is located at 1526 East Oceanfront within the City of Newport Beach, Orange County (Exhibits 1 and 2).
-The lot size is 3,550 square feet.
+The subject site is located at 920 West Oceanfront within the City of Newport Beach, Orange County (Exhibits 1 and 2).
+The lot size is 4,810 square feet.
 The City of Newport Beach Land Use Plan (LUP) designates the site Single-Family Residential and the proposed project adheres to this designation.
-The project is located within an existing urban residential area, located generally southeast of the Balboa Pier.
+The project is located within an existing urban residential area, located between the Newport Pier and the Balboa Pier.

 The site is a beachfront lot located between the first public road and the sea.
-There is a wide sandy beach (over 350-feet wide) between the subject property and the Pacific Ocean.
+There is a wide sandy beach (approximately 450 feet wide) between the subject property and the Pacific Ocean.
 Due to its oceanfront location, the project site may be potentially exposed to the hazard of wave uprush during a severe storm event.

 The proposed project will not have an adverse effect on public access.
-The project site is located south of the portion of Oceanfront bordered by the City's paved beachfront public lateral access way (boardwalk).
+The project site is located along the portion of Oceanfront bordered by the City's paved beachfront public lateral access way (boardwalk).
 The Commission has found through previous permit actions in this area that the City's setback in this area is acceptable for maintaining public access.
-The proposed project is consistent with the City's 10-foot required setback from the seaward property line.
-Vertical public access to this beach is available at the end of "G" Street, approximately 200 feet west of the site.
+The proposed project is consistent with the City's 8-foot required setback from the seaward property line.
+Vertical public access to this beach is available at the end of Tenth Street, approximately 200 feet west of the site, and at the end of Ninth Street, approximately 200 feet east of the site.
 Lateral public access is available along the wide sandy beach seaward of the subject site.

-The applicant is proposing to demolish an existing single-family residence and construct a new ocean-fronting, 4,160 square foot, 27' 6" high, two-story single-family residence with an attached 640 square foot three-car garage, 80 square foot second level balcony, and 441 square foot roof deck (Exhibit 3).
-In addition, the proposed project consists of hardscape improvements, including new concrete side yard walkways, a rear yard concrete patio, and reconstruction of a rear yard property line wall.
-The current wall extends beyond the ocean-fronting property line.
-The new 24" high wall will be relocated inside the applicant's property line.
-All development extending beyond the property line will be removed as part of the proposed project.
-No grading is proposed.
+The applicant is proposing to demolish an existing 1,950 square foot single-family residence and construct a new ocean-fronting, 4,493 square foot, 22' 6" high, two-story single-family residence with an attached 793 square foot three-car garage (Exhibit 3).
+In addition, the proposed project consists of hardscape improvements, including new concrete side yard walkways, a rear yard concrete patio, and property line walls/fences.
+Approximately 230 cubic yards (10 cy cut and 210 cy fill) of grading is proposed for site preparation.

-The applicant is proposing water quality improvements as part of the proposed project, including directing roof runoff to open drainage (planter) pockets and directing surface runoff to a continuous trench drain running across the rear (alley-facing) width of the property.
+The applicant is proposing water quality improvements as part of the proposed project, including directing runoff to turf strips, a filtered drain inlet, and a continuous bottomless trench drain running across the rear (alley-facing) width of the property.
 Any vegetated landscaped areas located on site shall only consist of native plants or non-native drought tolerant plants, which are non-invasive.
 Special Condition 3 specifies these requirements.